Run a Query Pack

 cnspec scan local -f incident-response.mql.yaml --incognitoEnable a query pack from Mondoo Platform

-Create custom query packs
+Create a custom query pack

 A query pack is a YAML bundle with one or more named queries: